kxcrl/ravensaga/docs/characters/attributes.md

 # Attributes

-_How capably can the prism of your capacities focus the will of your intent?_
+_How capably can the lens of your capacities focus the will of your intent?_

 Each is determined at character creation by rolling 3d6.